water fasting: the benefits of a 5 days fast are real

 And the same goes for fasting.

-Not eating for a 5 day fast and only drinking water could be the Fountain of Youth.
+Not eating for a 5-day fast and only drinking water could be the Fountain of Youth.
 Or, it could be destroying people.
-You could die while fasting, or even more surprising, when re-feeding after your fast.
+You could die while fasting, or even more surprisingly, when re-feeding after your fast.

 We.
 Just.
 Don’t.
 Know.

 Some people on the internet are saying to take a daily multivitamin or a Vitamin B supplement.
-Some are saying that it cancels the benefits.
+While others are saying that it cancels the benefits.

 Some people say to exercise normally.
 While some say don’t exercise at all.

 Drink 10L of water to “flush the toxins!”
-Yea, not gonna do that.
+Yeah, not gonna do that.

 It’s all annoyingly confusing.